o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 ### Sleep

 Do not rely on `this_thread::sleep` or `time.sleep` in tests.
-Be immediately suspicious if you see a sleep in a Pull Request.
+Be immediately suspicious if you notice a sleep in a pull request.
 Some quick facts:

 * Tests relying on sleeps are automatically slow: yielding control to the underlying OS scheduler and returning control is a slow operation.
   * Latency depends on the the specific device, and still can fluctuate with its physical and digital hardware state.